 Drinking for hours is all good and fun, but you’ll probably need to sober up a little bit for the big game.
 Even if you somehow avoid engaging in drunken antics, you might just fall asleep in your seat.
 That’s where the Oxx Coffeeboxx comes in.
 This tough, mobile coffeemaker can keep you and your associates awake as least until halftime.
 The Coffeeboxx weighs just 11 pounds, it’s waterproof, and it makes an outstanding cup of coffee.

-Since the dawn of canned beer, man has struggled to cool their libations down quickly.
-Like most men, the developers of SpinChill are absolutely sick of choking down cold beer.
+Since the dawn of canned beer, man has struggled to cool his libations quickly.
+Like most men, the developers of SpinChill are absolutely sick of choking down warm beer.
 The SpinChill does just what the name describes — it spins beers until they are chilled.
 Just affix your can or bottle to the SpinChill, turn it on, place it in your cooler, and you’ll have an ice cold beer in about 60 seconds.

 You’re about to be sitting in crappy uncomfortable stadium seats for the next few hours, so you might as well be super comfy during the tailgate party, right?